๐ Table of Contents

 โ Is Things 4 coming out?

 Cultured Code (Things 3's developer) has not announced Things 4.
 Things 3 continues to receive maintenance updates.
 Given the 8-year lifespan of Things 3, a Things 4 seems likely eventually, but there's no timeline.
+If it does launch, expect to pay again โ major version upgrades for Things have historically required new purchases.

 โ Can I use Todoist for free?